AnirudhKakati/lossless-learning/meeting-notes.md

 All corresponding GCP resources were created through terraform code.

 For the front end, started working on pages for search and summary.
 Moved page elements into a components folder to better fit the React structure.
 Added more details to the side navigation bar.
 Finished the search filter element.

+Meeting Date: 4/11/2025

+For book resources, we are finalizing the process of how they will be displayed to the user.

+Fast API is ready.
+Working locally but having some issues with deployment using terraform scripts.
+Will be finished soon.

+Front end is finalizing the log-in page and adding a like function for saving resources and ranking search results.
+A database will be used for user authentication for logging in.

+Once the data from the APIs are implemented into the front end, it will be hosted on GCP.

+We plan on having our project finished by Monday and completing the presentation aspect by Tuesday.